 Bringing it all together

 Did you mistakenly include unwanted files in your selection?
-Not to worry—as we explained earlier in this tutorial, you can quickly exclude one or more items from the selection by Command (⌘)-clicking a file to subtract it from the highlighted group.
+Not to worry—as we explained earlier in this tutorial, you can quickly exclude one or more items from the selection by pressing & holding the Command key and clicking a file to subtract it from the highlighted group.

-Before signing off, you will want to turn on the status bar at the bottom of Finder windows (choose Show Status Bar from the Finder’s View menu or press Command-/) that provides helpful information about any selected item(s), including a live count of the selected items.
+Before signing off, you will want to turn on the status bar at the bottom of Finder windows (choose Show Status Bar from the Finder’s View menu or press Command + forward-slash (/) keys) that provides helpful information about any selected item(s), including a live count of the selected items.